“The fault, dear Brutus, is not in our stars, but in ourselves.” ~William Shakespeare

 Such is our understanding of transcendent truth.

-Is much of our fate beyond our control?
+So, is much of our fate beyond our control?
 Yes.
-And yet, it is also true that if we choose foolishly, selfishly, the fault (as free Will Shakespeare tells us) “is not in our stars, but in ourselves.”
+And yet it is also true that if we choose foolishly, selfishly, the fault (as “Free Will” Shakespeare tells us) “is not in our stars, but in ourselves.”

 For the present, we see dimly, but eventually we will look Truth full in the face, and we will see how those two lines intersect, how the choices we made dovetailed with our fate.
 Fortunately, our future doesn’t depend on our level of knowledge, but on the infinite goodness of…

 the One behind the mirror.